-- The OAA will make CCE committee assignments in early Spring Semester of the student’s third year under the assumption that a minimum of four reports will be submitted, but the student’s CCE exam will be cancelled if the reports are not submitted within two weeks prior to the examination.
+- The Office of the Associate Dean will make CCE committee assignments in early Spring Semester of the student’s third year under the assumption that a minimum of four reports will be submitted, but the student’s CCE exam will be cancelled if the reports are not submitted within two weeks prior to the examination.

 - Students may select these eight cases from employment sites as long as the work was supervised by a licensed psychologist and all other criteria listed here are met.